 Furnished short-term rentals in the building are available through Ryan Corporate Housing.

 Views.
 The density that makes Streeter Place’s location attractive limits its views, but many of the apartments have great views.
-The building is sited on a north / south axis, and the best views will be from high-floor east-facing units.
+The building is sited on an east / west axis, and the best views will be from high-floor east-facing units.
 Those views may be curtailed by the development of a proposed high-rise immediately east of the property, and have been limited by the recent completion of 500 Lake Shore Drive.

 Amenities, services, policies